-Please note that Westdale is committed to following best practices when charging school fees.
+Please note that Waterdown DHS is committed to following best practices when charging school fees.
 Every attempt will be made to limit fees charged to our students and to ensure that fees reflect the actual costs of the services and/or materials provided.
 We will establish a subsidy program so that all students can participate in student activities regardless of ability to pay.
 We will also work with families who have more than 2 children at the school to come up with a variable fee structure.
-Fees charged at Westdale are as follows:
+Fees charged at WDHS are as follows:

-- ⇒ Student Activity Fee: \$20.00 one-time, yearly fee -will supplement student activities, clubs and assemblies that are for the betterment of all students - ⇒ Athletic Fee: \$10.00 one-time, yearly fee required for all students who participate on an athletic team will be used to fund uniform maintenance, equipment repair/replacement and school-based athletic celebrations & awards.
-Please note, there may be additional costs charged by individual teams for equipment, tryouts, uniforms, tournaments, travel, etc... - ⇒ Yearbook Purchase: Optional & pricing TBD - ⇒ Optional Programming: TBD for each program (for students choosing to participate in IB, overseas trips and exchanges, etc...) - ⇒ Enhanced Programming/Materials: TBD (for students wishing to participate in field trips or wishing to use superior product or consumables not provided by the school) please note, alternative programming and assignments will be provided for students not wishing to participate in a field trip. - ⇒ Extracurricular Trips, Events or Activities: TBD (for students wishing to participate in dances, proms, theme days, drama productions, school council activities etc...) - Graduation Fee: \$75.00 required fee for all graduating students that covers the cost of the hall rental, caps, gown, portfolios, grad breakfast, two guest tickets etc...
+- ⇒ Student Activity Fee: \$20.00 required by all students upon yearly registration ; will supplement student activities and clubs that are for the betterment of all students - ⇒ Athletic Fee: \$10.00 is a one-time, yearly fee required for all students who participate on an athletic team will cover the cost of the athletic banquet and wear and tear on the equipment. please note, there may be additional costs charged by individual teams for tryouts, uniforms, tournaments, travel, etc. - \Rightarrow Yearbook Purchase: Optional & pricing TBD - ⇒ Optional Programming: TBD for each program (for students choosing to participate in Hockey Canada Skills, Elite Fitness, ConneXions, Outbound, overseas trips and exchanges) - ⇒ Enhanced Programming/Materials: TBD (for students wishing to participate in field trips or wishing to use superior product or consumables not provided by the school) please note, alternative programming and assignments will be provided for students not wishing to participate in a field trip. - ⇒ Extracurricular Trips, Events or Activities: TBD (for students wishing to participate in dances, proms, theme days, drama productions, school council activities etc.) - ⇒ Graduation Fee: \$75.00 required fee for all graduating students that covers the cost of the hall rental, caps, gown maintenance, professional photography, portfolios, grad breakfast, some awards etc.

-Westdale shall honour the dignity of every student and parent/guardian in the fee collection process.
+WDHS shall honour the dignity of every student and parent/guardian in the fee collection process.
 If financial support is needed, please contact student services to speak to your student's guidance counselor.
-If you have any questions about Westdale school fees, please contact the main office to speak to an administrator.
+If you have any questions about WDHS school fees, please contact the main office to speak to an administrator.